 - 1. Go to the Portal. - 2.
 Click the "Online Handbooks" link in the upper left "Providers" box. - 3.
-Click on the "Updates and Handbooks" link.
-(This link is below the three drop-down menus.)
+Select a program and service area.
+(Both of these fields are required.) - 4.
+Click on the "View Archive Information" link.

 Other Business Enhancements on the Portal